txsun1997/LMaaS-Papers/README.md

 - **In-context learning**.
 Users can provide a few examples in the input at inference time to help LLMs to rapidly adapt to the target task.
 - **Black-box optimization**.
 By tuning a small portion of parameters (e.g., continuous prompt) with only the access of the LLM's output probability via black-box optimization, users can solve target tasks with a small training set.
 - **Feature-based learning**.
 LLMs can serve as a feature extractor, on which users can build some learnable task-specific modules to perform classification or generation.
+- **Data Generation**.
+Generative LLMs can be used to generate a dataset of labeled text pairs from scratch, which is then used to locally train a much smaller model.

 **Note:** A related (and partially overlapped) topic is *prompt-based learning*, which aims to solve downstream tasks using general purpose LLMs by converting input and output with some template and verbalizer, respectively.
 However, most works in prompt-based learning require the access to model parameters and gradients, and therefore do not fit into our scope.
 For prompt-based learning papers that are not suitable for LMaaS, we recommend contributing to another awesome paper list: [PromptPaper](https://github.com/thunlp/PromptPapers).